mr-arora30/parkinglot/README.md

 * DeallocationService: This service is responsible for freeing a spot which was previously allocated to car
 * ParkingDataService: This service is responsible for all data interactions with db

-**Coded solution has all these services as endpoint in a single service due to time constraint **
+**Coded solution has all these services as a seperated endpoints in a single service due to time constraint **

 **DB Schema:**